-At April 30, 2018, the allowance for doubtful accounts was \$468,174 which represents 5.5% of the gross accounts receivable balance of \$8,585,947, the sum of both short-term and long-term receivables.
-Many aged students' accounts were written off against the reserve in 2018, after which management then increased the reserve to its current level at April 30, 2018.
+At April 30, 2019, the allowance for doubtful accounts was \$1,247,031 which represents 8.3% of the gross accounts receivable balance of \$14,988,744, the sum of both short-term and long-term receivables.

-The Introduction of Long-Term Accounts Receivables
+The Introduction of Long-Term Accounts Receivable

 When a student signs up for the monthly payment plan, there is a contractual amount that the Company can expect to earn over the life of the student's program.
 This contractual amount cannot be recorded as an account receivable as the student does have the option to stop attending.
-As a student takes a class, revenue is earned over that eight week class.
-Some students accelerate their program, taking two classes every eight week period, and as we discussed, that increases the student's accounts receivable balance.
+As a student takes a class, revenue is earned over that eight-week class.
+Some students accelerate their program, taking two classes every eight-week period, and as we discussed, that increases the student's accounts receivable balance.
 If any portion of that balance will be paid in a period greater than 12 months, that portion is reflected as long-term accounts receivable.
-At April 30, 2018 and 2017, those balances are \$1,315,050 and \$657,542, respectively.
+At April 30, 2019 and 2018, those balances are \$3,085,243 and \$1,315,050, respectively.

-As a result of the growing acceptance of our monthly payment plans, our long-term accounts receivable balance has grown from \$657,542 at April 30, 2017 to \$1,315,050 at April 30, 2018.
+As a result of the growing acceptance of our monthly payment plans, our long-term accounts receivable balance has grown from \$1,315,050 at April 30, 2018 to \$3,085,243 at April 30, 2019.
 The primary component consist of students who make monthly payments over 36 and 39 months.
 The average student completes their academic program in 24 months, therefore most of the Company's accounts receivable are short-term.